floooh/fips/site/p060_imports.md

     nothing
 {% endhighlight %}

-### Updating external dependencies
+### Updating imports

-After a dependency is fetched, fips will never automatically touch it again.
-Fips will only check whether a directory with the name of the dependency exists, but never run any git operations on the directory content.
+Imports can be updated with './fips update', updating means, a 'git pull' and 'git submodule update --recursive' will be run on each import, but **only if the git repository has no local changes** (uncommitted or unpushed changes), otherwise the update for this repo will be skipped (this behaviour prevents any unwanted merge commits that could happen in this case during the git pull).

+Imports with a pinned revision will work as expected.
+First the usual update procedure will happen, then a 'git checkout [rev]' to go to the right revision.

+On its own, fips will never automatically update an import, it must always be manually invoked by running './fips update'.
+Also note that the toplevel directory will not be updated, only the imports.

-Fips can tell you however if an imported dependency is uptodate (meaning: in sync with its remote repository on github) with './fips diag imports':
+Fips can tell you if an imported dependency is uptodate (meaning: in sync with its remote repository on github) with './fips diag imports':

 {% highlight bash %}